Dept. Electrical and Computer Engineering

 Text book (required): Martin M.W., Schinzinger R., Ethics

 Reading List: See the reading list of topics relevant to the area of professionalism and engineering eithics.
-If not now, later in life you should read about the history of electrical and computer engineering.
-Other books on this list may be of interest for later reading also.
+If not now, later in life you should read more about social justice, law as it pertains to ethics, and the history of electrical and computer engineering.

 Extra-Curricular Opportunities: The OSU College of Engineering student organization,"Engineers for Community Service," (ECOS).